Seo Tips

 Website Structure & Architecture

-24. Choose a suitable eCommerce platform: Ensure that it is regularly updated and easy to customize for your specific needs and goals.
+24. Choose a suitable eCommerce platform: Ensure it is regularly updated and easily customized for your needs and goals.

-25. Create and submit HTML & XML sitemaps to search engines: This is an old tactic, but I think I must remind you about it.
+25. Create and submit HTML and XML sitemaps to search engines: This tactic is old, but I must remind you of it.

 26. Avoid AJAX, Flash, and other non-SEO Friendly technologies: They can cause low page load, and the search engine can read them well